JmoVxia/CLPlayer/Pods/SwiftFormat/README.md

 Known issues
 ---------------

+* When using the Xcode Source Editor Extension, the SwiftFormat menu sometimes disappears from Xcode.
+If this happens, try moving or renaming Xcode temporarily and then changing it back.
+Failing that, the suggestions in [this thread](https://github.com/nicklockwood/SwiftFormat/issues/494) may help.

+* The `enumNamespaces` rule replaces classes that have only static members with an `enum`.
+If the class is subclassed, or if there is code that depends on the class exposing certain runtime behaviors, this may break the program.
+To solve this you can either fix it on a per-case basis by adding a `// swiftformat:disable:next enumNamespaces` comment directive above the class declaration, or you can add `--enumnamespaces structs-only` to prevent the rule being applied to classes, or you can just disable the `enumNamespaces` rule completely.

+* The `redundantVoidReturnType` rule can inadvertently alter the type signature for closures, for example in cases where the closure calls a `@discardableResult` function.
+To solve this you can either fix it on a per-case basis by adding a `// swiftformat:disable:next redundantVoidReturnType` comment directive to disable the rule for a specific call site, or you can add `--closurevoid preserve` to your [configuration](#configuration) to disable the rule completely for closures (regular functions or methods aren't affected).

 * The `redundantType` rule can introduce ambiguous code in certain cases when using the default mode of `--redundanttype inferred`.
 This can be worked around by by using `--redundanttype explicit`, or by manually removing the redundant type reference on the affected line, or by using the `// swiftformat:disable:next redundantType` comment directive to disable the rule at the call site (or just disable the `redundantType` rule completely).

 * If a type initializer or factory method returns an implicitly unwrapped optional value then the `redundantType` rule may remove the explicit type in a situation where it's actually required.
 To work around this you can either use `--redundanttype explicit`, or use the `// swiftformat:disable:next redundantType` comment directive to disable the rule at the call site (or just disable the `redundantType` rule completely).